ec-jrc/pyPoseidon/HOW_TO_RELEASE.md

 `poetry install`

-- update version in pyproject.toml
+- check in pyproject.toml for issues

 `poetry update`